international graduate students

 Full Time Student - "F" or "J" Visa

-Carry a full program of studies (at least nine semester hours) upon admission and matriculation.
-U.S. Immigration and Naturalization Service regulations require students holding an "F" or "J" visa to carry a full program of study.
+Carry a full, face to face program of studies (at least nine semester hours) upon admission and matriculation.
+U.S. Immigration and Naturalization Service regulations require students holding an "F" or "J" visa to carry a full, face to face program of study.

 Professional Credential Evaluating Services